iAli61/investment_agent/doc/UI-Design.md

   - Key metric cards (e.g., "Estimated Max Loan", "Debt-to-Income Ratio", "Required Cash to Close")
   - A visual risk indicator or score (e.g., gauge chart, color-coded score)
   - A section listing key risk factors identified by the Risk Analysis Agent (e.g., "High DTI", "Low Savings Buffer")

+- **Responsive Behavior**: Risk indicators and metrics should maintain visibility and readability across screen sizes.
+Charts should resize proportionally with minimum dimensions to ensure readability.

 - **Purpose**: Demonstrate the presentation of the crucial affordability and risk assessment.